 Many rooftile stamps with the sign EXGERINF, Exercitus Germaniae Inferioris, attest to building activity by the army of Germania Inferior, the Roman province along the Lower Rhine.
 It consisted of the First legion Minervia (from Bonna) and the Thirtieth Ulpia Victrix (from Xanten).
 Because there were also rooftiles with the sign of the Classis Germanica Pia Fidelis, "the loyal and steadfast fleet of the German provinces", it was argued that Voorburg was once a naval station like Köln-Alteburg.

 Remains of the Roman town have been excavated in park Arentsburg in modern Voorburg.
-It seems that the ancient settlement was, in spite of its small size (about 1000 inhabitants), a regular city with the common Roman gridiron lay-out and normal buildings like a bathhouse.
+It seems that the ancient settlement was, in spite of its small size (about a thousand inhabitants), a regular city with the common Roman gridiron lay-out and normal buildings like a bathhouse.
 Several houses had shops in front and gardens in the back.
 Parts of the river port were identified in 2007.